Greece: American College of Greece

 Important information to review:

-• Review and follow the travel recommendations of the CDC for Greece
+Review and follow the travel recommendations of the U.S. State Department for travel to Greece.

 As part of your program cost, ACG takes study abroad students on day trips to different destinations in Greece throughout the semester/summer.